gauribhardwaj/daily-donkey-quotes/README.md

-# daily-donkey-quotes-
-A bray a day keeps burnout away — Your workspace's emotional support donkey
+Your workspace's emotional support donkey

 # Daily Donkey Quotes 🫏

+A bray a day keeps burnout away -Your workspace's emotional support donkey.
-Fetches a daily donkey-worthy quote to kick off your workday with humor or wisdom.
+Fetches a daily donkey-worthy quote to kick off your workday with humour or wisdom.

 ## Usage